The shoot took place without any prior planning or preparation. It all began with a beautiful red accordion.

 Since there was little space between the light and the backdrop, I feathered the light away from the backdrop.
 This kept it from getting hit by the light.

-The heroes of the shot were the instrument and the musician in that order.
+The heroes of the shot were both the instrument and the musician in that order.
 For this reason, I wanted to make the red colour of the accordion stand out.

 A simple way to highlight form and texture is to light from the side.
 I set the light up to split the subject into a lit side and an unlit side.
 This is often called split lighting.
 I however made sure that there was still some detail in the shadow side of the image.